gibilogic/crud-bundle/README.md

 This bundle helps creating CRUD systems for Doctrine entities by:

-* Simplifying the filtering and sorting operations
+* simplifying filtering and sorting operations
-* Managing the (optional) pagination
+* handling the (optional) pagination
-* Making the hydration mode accesible to top-level methods (for REST-oriented APIs)
+* making the hydration mode accessible to top-level methods (for REST-oriented APIs)

 This bundle uses the following libraries/framework: